HockeyJustin/angularSignalRSeed/README.md

 4. Clone this repro (if you haven't already)

+5. Start the server running.

+6. In Back in the client, go to src/app/services/signal-rservice.service (can you tell it was done in a rush?), set the hubConnection to the correct url.

-5. Navigate to the property and `ng serve` as you would with the 'tour of heroes' tutorial
+5. Navigate to the project in the command line and `ng serve` as you would with the 'tour of heroes' tutorial (might need to do `npm install` first time round).